 Epidemic model: International transmission channels are added to the standard micro-founded SIR model.
 The pandemic spreads across countries through domestic consumption of imported goods and direct interaction with the infected foreigners.

 Economic model: The model features two-country, two-consumption goods with perfectly competitive goods and labour markets.
 Households do not save.

 The model combines a standard NK- DSGE model with non-linear dynamics of an epidemic through a SIR epidemiological model.

 The economy includes the household and production sector with the sticky price.
 The population is then divided into four groups: susceptible, infected (people who have been infected by the virus), recovered, and deceased.
 Susceptible people can become infected in three ways: purchasing consumer goods, working, and through random interactions unrelated to economic activity.
-The model study: 1) the effect of the epidemic in an NK model, 2) there was only a short-lived rise in financial stress that quickly subsided, and 3) there was mild deflation between the peak to the trough of the Covid recession.
+The model studies: 1) the effect of the epidemic in an NK model, 2) there was only a short-lived rise in financial stress that quickly subsided, and 3) there was mild deflation between the peak to the trough of the Covid recession.

 The model incorporates the heterogeneous impacts of Covid-19 on high- and low-income people into a multi-sector macro model with a micro-founded SIR model of infection dynamics.